wlcg-soc-wg/pocketsoc/VM.md

 systemctl start pocketsoc
 ```

-It takes some time for the individual services to start up - their progress can be seen using `pocketsoc_log` which will give the output of `docker-compose`
+It takes some time for the individual services to start up - their progress can be seen using `pocketsoc_log` which will give the output of `docker-compose`.
+Note that the logstash components, in particular, can take several minutes to start up fully.

 ## Installation directory